bowtie-json-schema/bowtie/docs/implementers.rst

 Step 2: Configuring Implicit Dialects
 -------------------------------------

-The JSON Schema specification (in at least some dialects) allows schemas of the form ``{"type": "object"}`` -- i.e. where the schema does not include a :kw:`$schema` property which indicates the dialect of JSON Schema being used.
+The JSON Schema specification generally allows schemas of the form ``{"type": "object"}`` -- i.e. ones where the schema does not internally include a :kw:`$schema` keyword which would otherwise indicate the dialect of JSON Schema being used.
 In other words, the aforementioned schema may be treated (depending on its author's intention) as a Draft 4 schema, a Draft 7 schema, a Draft 2020-12 schema, etc.
-Bowtie enables specifying an intended behavior for such schemas by communicating it "out-of-band" to harnesses via the ``dialect`` command, which indicates to the harness "treat schemas without ``$schema`` as this particular dialect (provided in the request)".
+Bowtie enables specifying an intended behavior for such schemas by communicating it "out-of-band" to harnesses via the ``dialect`` command, which indicates to the harness: "treat schemas without ``$schema`` as this particular dialect (provided in the request)".
 The structure of this command looks like:

 .. literalinclude:: ../bowtie/schemas/io.json